justinjhendrick/lunar_lander/README.md

 right or d     apply torque clockwise up    or w     increase thrust down  or s     decrease thrust
-Spacebar       turns on your thruster.
+Spacebar       turn on your thruster
 ```

 ## Computer Pilot